DanieleSetti/DanieleSetti/README.md

 # Daniele — Junior Database/System Administrator

-🎯 Focused on building secure, reproducible infrastructure with Linux, VPNs, NFS, and Bash scripting.
+🎯 Focused on building secure and reproducible infrastructure integrating Linux systems with relational (PostgreSQL, MySQL) and NoSQL (MongoDB) databases, automated provisioning, backup strategies, and network access control.

 Currently working on:
 - 📚 [Multi DBMS Infrastructure for Inventory Management System](https://github.com/DanieleSetti/Multi-DBMS-Infrastructure-for-Inventory-Management-System) - deployment and administration of a multi-database environment for a mid-size enterprise inventory system